david-gpu/deep-makeover/README.md

 Training with default settings: `python3 dm_main.py --run train`.
 The script will periodically output an example batch in PNG format onto the `train` folder, and checkpoint data will be stored in the `checkpoint` folder.

+I recommend training the model for about 40,000 to 50,000 batches.
+You will need to adjust `--train_time` depending on how many batches/hour your system can train.

 # About the author

 [LinkedIn profile of David Garcia](https://ca.linkedin.com/in/david-garcia-70913311).